 The Andrew Jackson Hotel

 The Andrew Jackson sits on the site of a boarding school where five children lost their lives in a devastating fire in the late 1700s.
 Over the years, guests have reported hearing children playing in the courtyard in the middle of the night, despite the fact that the courtyard was deserted (at least by the living!)

+The colorful history of Lafitte's Guest House began in 1849 when it was the home of the Galieses family.
+The mansion was converted to a hotel in the late 1900s.
 A little girl who died in a yellow-fever epidemic reportedly appears in the mirror outside of Room 21, which used to be her mother's room.
 It is also said that her mother was too upset when "Marie" died to leave the building, and still occupies her old bedroom.
 There are reports of lights operating on their own, perhaps because Marie likes to wander about the property.

+Rumored to be the legendary "House of the Rising Sun," this building is a creole townhouse dating back to the 1830s.
 Guests have reported awakening in a certain room to find ghosts staring at them, and the sound of disembodied children's laughter has been reported by others.
 Rumored to have been a brothel, there may be an eerie Madame who periodically knocks on doors.

+The Plaza Hotel is located in the heart of New Orleans' Garden District.
 The Ashley house adjacent to the main building once housed prisoners of the Civil War and is reputedly haunted by an ethereal woman in the parlor, a phantom pianist, and footsteps sounding in unoccupied parts of the house.
 Numerous "cold spots", unusual electrical disturbances, and doors that are operated by unseen forces have been reported.